mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 <img src="/static/blog/2020-survey/2b.png" style="width: 466px; margin-top: 24px; margin-bottom: 32px;" alt="Pie chart: 73.3% Very disappointed, 21.3% somewhat disappointed, 5.4% not disappointed." />

 As last year, we again calculated the [Net Promoter Score](https://en.wikipedia.org/wiki/Net_Promoter) (promoters less detractors).
 This year it is again a pretty high number 61.54%!
-(As the values for NPS range between -100 and +100, a “positive” score is considered “good”, greater than 50 is “excellent”, and above 70 is considered “world class”).
+(As the values for NPS range between -100 and +100, a "positive" score is considered "good", greater than 50 is "excellent", and above 70 is considered "world class").

 ### 3. Who do you think would most benefit from Material-UI?